mathewqpmiller/Excel-KickstarterAnalysis/README.md

 ### Task 1: Organize / Stylize Dataset

-For this section of the challenge, I had to modify and analyze the provided table with the use of conditional formatting and column creation.
+For this section of the challenge, I had to modify the provided table with the use of conditional formatting and column creation.
 The table had to be readable in such a way as to identify market trends.
-The steps to create the Excel Table are as follows.
+In order to better analyze the data, I added color to cells for clearer identification of differences.
+To more accurately identify trends, I added percent funded, category, sub-categoy, date created conversion and date ended conversion columns.
+The steps I took to create the Excel Table are as follows.
 * Use conditonal formatting and fill the "state" column cells with colors for successful, failed, canceled or live projects.
-* Create column letter "O", name it Percent Funded and use a formula to display how much money each campaign made.
+* Create column in letter O, name it "Percent Funded" and use a formula to display how much money each campaign made.
-* Use conditional formatting on the "Percent Funded" column and apply a three-color scale of red, green and blue.
+* Use conditional formatting on the Percent Funded column and apply a three-color scale of red, green and blue.
-* Create column letter "P", name it Average Donation and have it calculate each campaigns average contribution.
+* Create column in letter P, name it "Average Donation" and have it calculate each campaigns average pledge.
-* Create column letters "Q" / "R", name them Category / Sub-Category and use a formula to split sub-category from category while placing them into the corresponding cells.
+* Create columns in letters Q and R, name them "Category" and "Sub-Category".
+* Create a formula to seperate the sub-category from category and place them in the corresponding column.
+* Create columns in letter S and T, name them "Date Created Converstion" and "Date Ended Conversion".
+* Create a formula that will convert the data in the launched_at and deadline columns into time date format.
+Have the converted data placed into the corresponding Date Created and Date Ended Conversion columns

 <p align="center">
     <img width="700" alt="level1" src="https://github.com/mathewqpmiller/Excel-KickstarterAnalysis/blob/main/MDScreenCaptures/RawDataCapture.JPG?raw=true">